 Above is my son’s recycled project that he thought of all on his own.
 He used a piece of cardboard that came in a box from something we ordered.
 Then he started collecting toilet tissue rolls to slide over the cardboard.
 This kid (8-years-old) was so excited and couldn’t wait to show his dad and me what he had made.
 This is Brody’s Recycled Telescope – complete with a see-through lens.
 Pretty cool, uh?

 First, explain again what will happen to our environment if we don’t do anything about it.
-Second, before we can teach our kids, we must set an example for them by recycling at home and reusing items ourselves.
+Second, before we can teach our kids, we must set an example for recycling at home and reuse items ourselves.
 Third, we must genuinely care for ourselves and be consistent with our efforts.
 By doing so, we will teach responsibility, social development, creativity, and problem-solving techniques to them.

 Try these conversation starters: